 The barbell deadlift is one of the best workouts ever that involves extensive spinal loading.
 Many trainees experience sore lower back after the deadlifts.
 Most of them think that it is normal to have this soreness.
 “After all everybody is complaining about the same soreness after deadlifts workouts… right?”
 There are several factors we need to consider with the muscle soreness associated with deadlifts.

 Where are You Sore?

 Have you been sore the previous day before deadlifts?
 Were your hamstrings sore?
 Upper back?
-Low back pain?
+Low back?
 Glutes?
 What if I conclude that if you are excessively sore—– you were not performing your deadlifts correctly?
 Moreover, the deadlift should not cause low back soreness the next day.

 If you experience soreness in your lower back after deadlift, then that is a clear indication that you were using the wrong technique.
 Upon breaking down the type of deadlift; we can now explain why: Back soreness in people 3 days after the deadlilifts is known as Delayed Onset Muscle Soreness.
 It occurs when you load your muscle when it is in a stretched position.

 An eccentric movement implies that you are exerting tension on the muscle as it continues to lengthen.
 Muscle soreness can also occur due to concentric motion that is repetitive, meaning that you are using tension when the muscle is shortening.